Vacirr/PrincessMaker2RefineTranslateTool/README.md

 - Adds padding if the file is smaller
 - Injects images properly with correct alignment
 - May apply color filtering (not sure if available)

+This project was generated using AI tools with minimal manual intervention.